 No. If you wanted an even suntan then this rash is a nuisance, as pale patches on tanned skin may look unsightly.

 No - it is not possible to catch this condition from another person.
-The yeast-like germ that causes the rash is commonly found on the skin and usually does no harm.
-For reasons that are not clear, it seems that the germ multiplies more easily to cause a rash on certain people.
+The type of yeast that causes the rash is commonly found on the skin and usually does no harm.
+For reasons that are not clear, it seems that the germ grows out of control more easily with certain people, and causes a rash.

 The type of treatment varies between cases and may depend on the location of the rash and also if you have had this condition before.
 The following are treatment options: